kalistamp/daily/README.md

 ## Using more than one device

 Phone and laptop can both generate reports.
 Sync **merges**; it does not overwrite.
-Every push pulls the Gist first and writes the union of both sides, so a device opening with a stale cache can no longer wipe out reports another device made in the meantime.
+Every push pulls the data file first and writes the union of both sides, so a device opening with a stale cache can no longer wipe out reports another device made in the meantime.
 Per report, the most recently edited copy wins (that's what keeps reflections from going backwards), and deleting a report records a tombstone so it stays deleted instead of returning from the other device's cache.

+Writes are also **conditional**: each one quotes the file's current `sha`.
+If another device wrote in between, GitHub rejects it with `409` and the app re-pulls, re-merges and retries — so a genuine race costs a round trip instead of somebody's reports.

-If a device is offline when you generate a report, it remembers it still owes the Gist a write and pushes on the next open.
+If a device is offline when you generate a report, it remembers it still owes the data repo a write and pushes on the next open.

 ## Notes

-- Everything is stored in your browser + your private Gist.
-Clearing browser data removes your keys (the reports remain safe in the Gist).
+- Everything is stored in your browser + your private data repo.
+Clearing browser data removes your keys (the reports remain safe in the data repo, and its git history keeps every previous version).
 - No external libraries or CDNs — fully self-contained and offline-capable for viewing cached reports.